 Quantitative Analysis

-This involves calculating averages, means, and percentages for questions with rating scales.
+This involves analyzing quantitative data by calculating averages, means, and percentages for questions with rating scales.
 When doing this, you’ll want to look for trends and patterns in the data.
 For example, are there particular aspects of the event that consistently received high or low ratings?
 This is something to focus on maintaining or improving for the next event.
 You may also want to segment the data based on relevant criteria such as exhibitor size, industry, or years of participation.
 This should be done to identify any differences in feedback among different groups.

 Qualitative Analysis

 This involves reviewing any open-ended responses to identify common themes, issues, or suggestions mentioned by exhibitors.
 You should categorize and code the qualitative data to organize it for analysis.
-This might involve grouping similar comments together under specific topics or areas of concern.
+This might involve grouping similar comments under specific topics or areas of concern.

 Comparative Analysis

-If you have conducted previous surveys following events, compare those survey results with the results from this trade show.
+If you have conducted previous surveys following these events, compare those survey results with the results from this trade show.
 If possible, try to identify any improvements or declines in exhibitor satisfaction over time.
 Then, benchmark the survey results against industry standards or best practices to assess how the event’s performance compares to similar events.

 Root Cause Analysis